mdelfincameron/adventofcode2025/README.md

-Solutions to Advent of Code 2025, done in C++
+Solutions to Advent of Code, done in C++